Landscape Page Formatting

 How to format landscape pages to meet the formatting requirements:

-When you need to turn the orientation of a table or figure from portrait to landscape, the table/figure must be rotated 90 degrees counterclockwise so that the “top” of the table/figure is along the left margin (which has a 1.5" requirement).
-The page number must remain in the same location as it is on all other pages with a portrait orientation.
+When you need to turn the orientation of a table or figure from portrait to landscape, the table/figure must be rotated 90 degrees counterclockwise so that the “top” of the table/figure is along the left margin.
 The margin requirements must be maintained.
+Following is an example that shows how this should look when formatted correctly.
+The first page of the example shows a normal portrait-oriented page.
+The second page of the example shows the page in landscape orientation without any adjustment to the page number placement.

 Landscape Example 1 (table/figure in landscape orientation, page in landscape orientation)

-Landscape Example 2 (table/figure in landscape orientation, page in portrait orientation)
+Landscape Example 2 (table/figure in landscape orientation, page in landscape orientation)

 Tutorials

 The exact steps for creating a landscape-oriented page with the page number in the correct place may vary depending on the type and version of software that you are using.
-Following are links to tutorials that students have found helpful in setting up landscape-orientation formatting:
+Following are links to tutorials that students have found helpful:

 Microsoft Word Landscape Page Numbers (video tutorial)